 See the highland mountains in the distance as they peek through the morning mist, and during the spring and summer, you might even meet a traditional Scottish Cow, nicknamed a Scottish Coo!

 We’ll continue our journey into the Scottish Highlands, an area of incredible scenery and dramatic landscapes.
-Stop to take in the views at Loch Lubnaig, see the waterfalls at the Falls of Dochart and visit the pretty village of Killin.
+See the views as we pass by iconic Lochs and magnificent waterfalls.
 We’ll also pass through Scottish farmland, stopping to take pictures of gorgeous Highland Cattle roaming the fields.

 Loch Tulla & Rannoch Moor